Council short on up to £50m for new railway line

 North Somerset Council leaders have approved measures to start construction on the line but council leader Mike Bell says the project is still £30-50m short.

 Plans to bring the line back came under threat when the Labour government announced it was axing the scheme that was funding it.
-The Department for Transport (DfT) is currently looking at whether it will now fund the council's proposal.
-It has been approached for comment.
+The Department for Transport (DfT) said it is working with the council as it considers the proposals.

 Bell said: "It's all been done, all the hard graft over many many years has been gone through and we just need the funding approval from central government."